apprenticeharper/DeDRM_tools/DeDRM_calibre_plugin/DeDRM_plugin_ReadMe.txt

 Instructions for installing Wine, Kindle for PC, Adobe Digital Editions, Python and PyCrypto
 --------------------------------------------------------------------------------------------

-These instructions have been tested with Wine 1.4 on Ubuntu but may now be a bit out of date..
+These instructions have been tested with Wine 1.4 on Ubuntu but are now very out of date.

  1. First download the software you're going to to have to install.
     a.
 Adobe Digital Editions 1.7.x from http://helpx.adobe.com/digital-editions/kb/cant-install-digital-editions.html